CatherineGracey/warmup-1/exercise.md

 What is highest number of figs you can get to Capertown?

-**Take three loads of 1000 apples each to the 334 mile point, dropping off each load before returning for the next.
-1002 apples have been lost.
-Take two loads of 999 apples each to the 833 mile point.
-Take the remaining apples in a single load the rest of the way, retaining 833 figs.**
+**Take three loads of 1000 figs each to the 334 mile point, dropping off each load before returning for the next.
+1002 figs have been lost.
+Take two loads of 999 figs each to the 833 mile point.
+Take the remaining figs in a single load the rest of the way, retaining 833 figs.**

 ## Question Six